-One of the biggest food trends we’ve seen recently is an increase in the popularity of something called “plant-based eating”.
+One of the biggest food trends we’ve seen recently is an increase in the popularity of something called “plant-based eating” (ie. the Beyond Meat burger patty).
 Often synonymous with a vegan diet, plant-based eating is exactly what it sounds like… a diet made from mostly plants!

 Now, to some people, a plant-based diet IS the same thing as a vegan diet.
 To me though, they aren’t quite the same; as a diet that contains MOSTLY plants with a smaller amount of animal foods is still plant-based.
 But that’s just my opinion!